KingCole32/myshoku/README.md

 3. Add additional features.
 While searching works fairly well and also allows some freedom on location, functionality could be added.
 E.g.
   a.
+Add additional languages using i18n and translations
+  b.
+Implement layouts for mobile
+  c.
 Expanding the usage of Foursquare's API's, especially the user-based and crowd-sourcing functionality
-  b.
+  d.
 Adding some form of coupon tie-in to give users more choice insentives and rewards
-  c.
+  e.
 Add some form of monetization, e.g. via (transparent) result weighting

 4. Bugs
 While the project generally seems to work well without much issue or visual oddity, there are still some things related to Tailwind and React/NextJS that I don't sem to udnerstand, but would like to work through (tailwind styles applying unevenly to components in 3rd-level subdirectories, env variables not being picked up properly)